vukbatanovic/SentiComments.SR/README.md

 # SentiComments.SR - A Sentiment Analysis Dataset of Comments in Serbian
-The SentiComments.SR includes the following three corpora:
+The SentiComments.SR dataset includes the following three corpora:
 - The main SentiComments.SR corpus, consisting of 3490 movie-related comments.
 - The movie verification corpus, consisting of 464 movie-related comments.
 - The book verification corpus, consisting of 173 book-related comments.